 - Furniture: Move lighter pieces off of the carpet.
 Place plastic bags or plastic wrap beneath the legs of bigger furniture.
 Wipe any extra water off of the furniture.

 Fire Damage Tips

-- Electronics/Appliances: Never use any TV, stereo or electronic appliances until they have been inspected by a technician.
-If the electricity is turned off, empty the contents of your refrigerator/freezer completely and prop the doors open using a rolled towel.
+- Appliances/Electronics: Do not use any stereo, TV or other electrical appliances until they have been inspected by a technician.
+If the electricity is off, empty the contents of your refrigerator/freezer completely and prop the doors open with a rolled towel.

 - Carpets: Avoid walking on carpet if possible.
 Do not use “do-it-yourself” home carpet cleaners.

 - Ceilings/Walls: Don’t wipe or attempt to wash ceilings and other absorbent surfaces.

-- Food Items: Don’t consume food exposed to smoke or any canned goods that have been subjected to excessive heat.
+- Food Items: Never consume food items exposed to smoke or canned goods that have been exposed to excessive heat.

 - Furnace: Change the air conditioner or furnace filter if the blower is operating.
 Tape two pieces of cheesecloth over air registers with masking tape.

-- Pets: Transport any and all pets to a clean environment until your house has been restored and cleaned.
+- Pets: Transfer any and all pets to a safe environment until your property has been fully restored and cleaned.

 - Windows: If possible, open windows to ventilate.